Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 There are also a number of cafés and restaurants just outside the station – such as Wagamama – catering to the many office workers in the area.

-GVB Amsterdam Metro lines 50 and 51 operate at Amsterdam Zuid.
-The new North-South line 52 will run to Amsterdam North and GVB tram 5 will run from nearby to Amsterdam Central via Museumplein, Leidseplein to Westergasfabriek.
+GVB Amsterdam Metro lines 50, 51 and 52 operate at Amsterdam Zuid.
+The North-South line 52 runs via Amsterdam Central to Amsterdam North.
+GVB tram 5 also runs from outside the station and operates from Amstelveen to Westergasfabriek.

 The Zuidtak rail line connecting Schiphol and Weesp runs through Zuid station and you can reach the following main stations from Amsterdam Zuid: